kazurayam/MyCustomKeywords/README.md

 ## Notes

-The URL as argument to verifyUrlAccessibility is supposed to be an absolute URL stating with `http://` or `https://`.
+The URL as argument to verifyUrlAccessibility is supposed to be an absolute URL starting with `http://` or `https://`.